A little about me.

 I’m an artist shaped by wild places.

-I don’t just photograph the landscape—I live in it.
+I’m an adventure-driven fine art photographer creating quiet black and white images inspired by time spent in wild places.
+I’m an artist shaped by those places.
+The adventure is the effort.
+The art is the result.
+I don’t just photograph the landscape.
+I spend time in it.
 I hike through snowstorms, explore remote deserts, ride through mountain passes, and sometimes come back with a few broken plans and one good frame.

 BIO